chtran46/ghost-cms/README.md

   ghost_data:
 ```

-Start container and connect to shell
+Start container and connect to shell (as 'node' user)

 ## Run in Shell to install Cloudinary integration